pocketzworld/creator-docs/pages/learn/studio/guides/publishing-world.md

 ## Conclusion

-You've successfully published your world on Highrise, allowing others to explore your creation.
+You've successfully published your world on Highrise.
+It is now publically available for everyone to access via their world directory.